getgrav/grav-learn/pages/11.troubleshooting/03.internal-server-error/docs.md

 Then point your browser at this file: `http://yoursite.com/your_grav_directory/info.php`.
 You should get a report page listing all the information related to the PHP configuration including version and extensions loaded.

+### Check permissions

+A 500 error can be triggered by having the wrong permissions.
+Check [the permissions guide](/permissions)

 ### Register Globals Issue

 Some people who have recently upgraded to PHP 5.5 from version 5.4 or 5.3, may still have some out of date settings in their `php.ini` file.
 One item that can cause a **500 Internal Server Error** is the `register_globals` setting.
 Simply remove or comment out the line: